-E11.
+- E11.
 Any condition of this consent that requires the carrying out of monitoring or an environmental audit, whether directly or by way of a plan, strategy or program, is taken to be a condition requiring monitoring or an environmental audit under Division 9.4 of Part 9 of the EP&A Act.
-This includes conditions in respect of incident notification, reporting and response, non-compliance notification, compliance report and independent audit.

-For the purposes of this condition, as set out in the EP&A Act, "monitoring" means monitoring of the development to provide data on compliance with the consent or on the environmental impact of the development, and an "environmental audit" means a periodic or particular documented evaluation of the development to provide information on compliance with the consent or the environmental management or impact of the development.
+This includes conditions in respect of incident notification, reporting and response, non-compliance notification, compliance report and independent audit. - For the purposes of this condition, as set out in the EP&A Act, "monitoring" means monitoring of the development to provide data on compliance with the consent or on the environmental impact of the development, and an "environmental audit" means a periodic or particular documented evaluation of the development to provide information on compliance with the consent or the environmental management or impact of the development. - E12.

-E12.
 Noise, blast and/or air quality monitoring under this consent may be undertaken at suitable representative monitoring locations instead of at privately-owned residences or other locations listed in PART B, providing that these representative monitoring locations are set out in the respective management plan/s.
+The monitoring data must be made publicly available on the Applicant's website.